 Editor’s note: This is the first part of a four part series we will be publishing in the coming weeks reviewing some of the important developments in the field of sustainability in 2016.
 We start with a review of the temperature records that were set in 2016 and the increasing evidence that climate change is directly contributing to extreme weather events.
-Part 2 of this series can be seen here.
+Part 2 of this series can be seen here and Part 3 here.

 In 2016, the global average temperature reached the highest level in recorded history.
 According to the World Meteorological Organization (WMO), temperatures for 2016 reached 1.2 degrees centigrade above pre-industrial levels, with consecutive record highs from May to December.
 While El Niño caused temperature anomalies early in the year, even after accounting for that impact, NASA’s Goddard Institute for Space Studies (GISS) showed that there has been overall warming when contrasted to years with similar conditions.
 This rise in global average temperature after accounting for such temperature anomalies is illustrated in Figure 1.